-Transfer of up to 10 hours of doctoral-level credit may be applied toward the DMin degree if those hours constitute equivalent work.
+Transfer of credit for the DMin may not exceed 10 credit hours.
+Doctoral-level credit completed at another accredited institution may be applied toward the DMin degree if those hours constitute equivalent work.
 Normally only courses taken after receiving an MA, MDiv, ThM, STM, or equivalent degree can be credited toward the DMin degree.
-Requests for transfer of credit should be directed to the director of DMin studies.
-Plans to take other courses for transfer credit must be approved by the DMin committee prior to taking the course.